• Skip to content

 Video-modelling was first used for an autistic child in 1982 by researchers Monika Steinborn and Terry J. Knapp.
 They used videos of local streets to teach the child pedestrian skills.

-Since then, various professionals have used video-modelling to teach a range of skills and behaviour to autistic people.
+Since then, various professionals have used video-modelling to help autistic people learn a range of skills and behaviour.

 What is the idea behind video-modelling for autistic children?